 Kayaking or canoeing is the perfect way to explore a river and fully enjoy all it can offer.
-I love the serenity of not having any motor noise to fully enjoy the nature.
-It is great to approach closely the wildlife and the small size of the canoe / kayak also allows to be able to get a close look at the fauna and flora or even disembark where we like.
-But it can sometimes becomes painful and uncomfortable.
-Hopefully, these canoeing and kayaking tips will help you have a better adventure!
+I love the serenity of not having any motor noise to fully enjoy nature.
+It is great to approach closely the wildlife and the small size of the canoe/kayak also allows us to be able to get a close look at the fauna and flora or even disembark where we like.
+But it can sometimes become painful and uncomfortable.
+So if you’re a beginner, these canoeing and kayaking tips will help you have a better adventure.

-Canoeing / kayaking tips and my favourite equipment
+Canoeing/kayaking tips for beginners and my favourite equipment

 1. Be sunproof